QubesOS/qubes-doc/introduction/issue-tracking.md

 task or enhancement assigned to a release milestone indicates that the goal is to implement or do that thing *in* or *for* that Qubes OS release.

-The `TBD` (To Be Determined) milestone is for enhancements or tasks that will be specific to a Qubes OS release but have yet to be assigned to a specific release milestone.
+The `Release TBD` (To Be Determined) milestone is for enhancements or tasks that will be specific to a Qubes OS release but have yet to be assigned to a specific release milestone.
 Bug reports should never be assigned to this milestone, because every bug is a problem or defect in something that already exists.

-The `Ongoing` milestone is for issues that are independent of the Qubes OS release cycle, including (but not limited to) website, documentation, and project management issues.
+The `Non-release` milestone is for issues that are independent of the Qubes OS release cycle, including (but not limited to) website, documentation, and project management issues.
 These are issues that will never be assigned to a specific Qubes OS release milestone.